Teen arrested in shooting of 50-year-old man in Clinton

-Clinton Police have arrested a teenager in connection with a shooting that injured a 50-year-old man Tuesday night.
+Clinton Police have arrested a 17-year-old in connection with a shooting that injured a 50-year-old man Tuesday night.

 Here's what happened, according to a news release from Clinton Police: